RapidAPI/DevRel-Stack-Data/guides/posts/build-quote-app/post.md

 I am using the Next.js `getServerSideProps` function to fetch the data from the server.
 It will make my application server-side, and the user will never see a loading state.
 You can also use getStaticProps instead of getServerSideProps, and the application will then fetch the data at build time.

-I have also created three functions, i.e., `nextQuote`, `prevQuote`, to go back and forth between jokes, and `fetchQuotes` to request more quotes.
+I have also created three functions, i.e., `nextQuote`, `prevQuote`, to go back and forth between quotes, and `fetchQuotes` to request more quotes.
 These functions are called when the user clicks on the next, previous, or get more buttons.

 ## Wrap Up